ChaoticRoman/iv_comparison/README.md

 * Minimal sensing value ca 0.5V means 0.5W@1A loss here.
 * Adjustment is quite difficult.
-* Can be tuned for efficiency>90% for very similar voltages in all channels and only range of intensity settings.
+* Can be tuned for efficiency>90% for very similar voltages in all channels but only in range of current setting dependent of main DC power supply adjustment.

-Design to test is:
+Simple design to study stability of linear designs is presented in following figure.
+Basic questions aim proper values of capacitors on input (stability vs. inrush current) and output (voltage vs. current stability).
+Effect of intended soft-start capacitor C2 should be tested and verified.
+Current regulation and its spread for different Q3 NPNs should be studied.
+Failure modes and line/load regulation shall be studied.

 ![simple NPN current regulator](./boards/npn0/npn0.png)

 #### Operational amplifier based regulator

-This is basic idea of Operational amplifier based current regulator, but such naive implementation suffers of horrible error from ground voltage differences.
+This is basic idea of Operational amplifier based current regulator, but such naive implementation will suffer of horrible error from ground voltage differences.

 ![simple opAmp current regulator](./ideas/opAmp-principle1/opAmp-principle1.png)